Advertiser Disclosure

 You can also use your Avios to book a hotel stay or car rental through the British Airways portal.
 The redemption price depends on how much your hotel stay or rental car costs in cash.

-For example, a 1-night stay at the Hilton Chicago on Michigan Avenue in late April costs 19,900 Avios or $126 cash, giving you a value of just 0.63 cents per Avios point — far lower than a short-haul award ticket.
+For example, a 1-night stay at the Hilton Chicago on Michigan Avenue in late April costs 37,450 Avios or $246 cash, giving you a value of just 0.66 cents per Avios point — far lower than what you’d achieve with a short-haul award ticket.

-The cent-per-point value tends to be lower on these redemptions, so stay away from hotel and rental car redemptions.
+The cent-per-point value tends to be lower on these redemptions, so we recommend staying away from hotel and rental car redemptions.
 You can get far better value for other options on this list.

 Earning Avios

 British Airways is a transfer partner of Capital One Miles, Chase Ultimate Rewards, American Express Membership Rewards, Bilt Rewards, and Marriott Bonvoy.
-Transfers from all except Marriott Bonvoy are at a 1:1 rate.
-Marriott Bonvoy points transfer to Avios at a 3:1 ratio.
-You’ll also get a 5,000-Avios bonus for every 60,000 Marriott points transferred.
+Transfers from all except Marriott Bonvoy are at a 1:1 ratio.
+Marriott Bonvoy points transfer to Avios at a 3:1 ratio, and you’ll get a 5,000-Avios bonus for every 60,000 Marriott points transferred.

 Hot Tip: